StephenDRoberts/kafka-mongo-comparison/README.md

 ## Running the applications
 * With docker running on your desktop open a terminal and navigate to the `kafka-mongo-comparison` folder
-* Run `docker-compose up` command to bring up the Kafka, Zookeeper and MongoDB images as well as other external tools for debugging/visual purposes.
+* Run the `docker-compose up` command to bring up the Kafka, Zookeeper and MongoDB images as well as other external tools for debugging/visual purposes.
 * Run the Setup application.
 This will only need to be run once.
 To do so, either:
     1. navigate to the `setup folder` and run `./gradlew clean bootRun`; or
     2. run the application through your IDEs run functionality.